SheynD/SearchEnginesProject/README.md

 # SearchEnginesProject
 The final project(s) for the course CSE 445, WWW Search Engines.
 ## Installation
-First we must make sure elastic search and kibana are installed.
+First, we must make sure elastic search and kibana are installed.
 ```
 brew install elasticsearch
 brew install kibana
 ```
 Python version must also be > 2.7
-We are going to also want to install elastic search in python ``pip install elasticsearch``
+We are going to also want to install elastic search in Python ``pip install elasticsearch``

 Once we move to indexing all of the datasets we are going to run out of JVM heap space.